Yihengxiong6/sphinx-api-sidebar/README.md

 ## Overview

 This Sphinx extension allows you to include and display static API documentation (e.g., `JavaDoc`, `Doxygen`) in the sidebar of your Sphinx documentation.
-It updates the `html_context` with the API documentation paths, which can then be used in the API sidebar template.
+It updates the `html_context` with the API documentation paths, which can then be used to render the API documentation sidebar template.

-This extension serves as an immediate workaround to make Sphinx consume API docs from various languages without building additional extensions.
+This extension serves as an immediate workaround to make Sphinx consume API docs in HTML format from various languages without building additional deeply integrated extensions for each type of API docs.

 ## Installation